vishwakneelamegam/engineering-desing-docs/README.md

 - The ECE checks the intent ID in intent dictionary.
 - If the intent ID is available, then it checks the intent provides parameter, whether the intent is dependant to another intent.
 Next it executes the fuction.
 - The intent dictionary has information about intent ID with what functionality should be executed, whether the intent has parameter or not and whether the intent is dependent to other intent.
 - The ECE has a intent state variable which tracks the intent.
-The intent state variable is used to check the intent state while switching one state to another.
+The intent state variable is used to check the intent state while switching from one state to another.